-During the war there were no pre-schools or nursery schools, presumably because there were no teachers or volunteers to run them.
-My schooling began just one month before my sixth birthday, at Christ Church School on Thornes Lane at 9am on 12 August 1941.
-I quickly discovered that I was just about the oldest child in the class because the age for school entry was five years based on the child’s age on 1st August so I had missed that in 1940 by four weeks.
+During the war there were no pre-schools or nursery schools, not near my home anyway - presumably because there were no teachers or volunteers to run them.
+My formal schooling began just one month before my sixth birthday at Christ Church School on Thornes Lane at 9am on 12 August 1941.
+I quickly discovered that I was just about the oldest child in the class because the age for school entry was five years based on the child’s age on 1st August, so I had missed that in 1940 by four weeks.
 The exact date, 12 August, has always been imprinted in my memory for three reasons: it was my first day at school; it was Grandfather Winter’s birthday; and it was the start of the grouse shooting season, even though as a city child I had no idea what grouse were, nor why they had to be shot on that particular day.

 Christ Church School, usually known as the Little School, was not the nearest infants' school to our house but perhaps my parents chose it because it was a Church of England school with its own rather splendid church right next door.
 Curious really: there was I, the son of a Methodist mother and a lapsed Roman Catholic father, now starting his education in a C of E school.

 This is Mark Street, off Thornes Lane, in 2008.
 The quiet, tree-lined street of the 1940s is no more.
 Christ Church School was in the right foreground behind the modern metal fence and the church was immediately beyond at the far end of Mark Street.
 The vicarage was on the left hand side of Mark Street but there is now no trace of it.